 Yes.
 As of January 6, 2015, with the legalization of gay marriage statewide, stepparent adoption in Florida is available to gay and lesbian married couples.
 This takes the place of what was previously known as a second parent adoption.
-See my answers here for much more information about gay marriage in Florida.

 What is the legal effect of the Florida step parent adoption?

 As a result of the stepparent adoption, the stepparent who is adopting will become the full legal parent of the child.
 It will be as if the child was born to the stepparent.
 Any rights of the absent birth parent will be terminated as well.

 Does the child need to consent to the adoption?

 If under 12, no. If 12 or older, yes by default.
 However, the judge can waive the consent requirement.

 Here’s how a stepparent adoption works when working with us.

 Step #1: Consent

 The first part of a stepparent adoption is for the non-custodial parent to give consent.
 For example, if you are the biological mother and wish for your husband or wife to adopt through a stepparent adoption, then the biological father generally must consent to the adoption.
 If the non-custodial parent objects to the adoption, you’ll have to work with your attorney to overcome those objections.